ProxyGPT: Enabling User Anonymity in LLM Chatbots via (Un)Trustworthy Volunteer Proxies: System Evaluation

 We also run a small-scale measurement of the total amount of time for a proxy to finish integrity audits with TLSNotary and ChatGPT.
-Note that proxies have to use a VPN instead of Tor to participate in the TLSNotary protocol due to its high overhead.
+Note that proxies have to use a VPN instead of Tor to participate in the TLSNotary protocol due to Tor's high communication overhead.
 To simulate the physical distance between a proxy and the notary server, we use Mullvad VPN~\cite{mullvad} and run 10 audits for each chosen VPN server.
-On average, we find that the amount of time it takes to execute a single TLSNotary audit is typically between 100 and 130 seconds, with a moderate amount of variability depending on the proxy's network conditions and available hardware (Table \ref{tab:audit_time}).
-Longer distances between the proxy and the notary lead to longer latency and can cause the proxy to be unable to send its MPC-encrypted message to the chatbot server due to timeout.
-In an actual production deployment, the notary can be an independent service with multiple servers deployed globally to increase coverage.
-More speed optimizations for TLSNotary are also under active development as it is still a nascent technology.
+On average, we find that the amount of time it takes to execute a single TLSNotary audit is typically between 100 and 130 seconds, with a moderate amount of variability depending on the proxy's network conditions (Table \ref{tab:audit_time}).
+Longer distances between the proxy and the notary lead to longer latency and can cause the proxy to be unable to send its MPC-encrypted message to the chatbot server due to timeouts.
+In an actual production deployment, the notary can be an independent service with multiple servers deployed globally to improve coverage and latency.
+As TLSNotary is still under active development, we expect to see more optimizations for the protocol's reliability in the near future, which can potentially enable running it over the Tor network.